Viasat Internet in Ohio at a Glance

 Is Viasat available in Ohio?

 Yes.
-Viasat satellite internet is available virtually everywhere in Ohio, including Columbus, Cleveland, and Cincinnati and the most rural areas such as Appalachian Ohio near the Wayne National Forest, rural northwest Ohio farming communities, and the Hocking Hills region.
+Viasat satellite internet is available virtually everywhere in Ohio, including Columbus, Cleveland, and Cincinnati.
+The most rural areas such as Appalachian Ohio near the Wayne National Forest, rural northwest Ohio farming communities, and the Hocking Hills region.
 Because the service is delivered via satellite, it does not require local cable or fiber infrastructure.
 All you need is a clear view of the southern sky for dish installation.

 What is Viasat's fastest plan in Ohio?